SheetJS/sheetjs/docbits/30_export.md

 ### Streaming Write

 The streaming write functions are available in the `XLSX.stream` object.
-They take the same arguments as the normal write functions but return a Readable Stream.
-They are only exposed in NodeJS.
+They take the same arguments as the normal write functions but return a NodeJS Readable Stream.

 - `XLSX.stream.to_csv` is the streaming version of `XLSX.utils.sheet_to_csv`.
 - `XLSX.stream.to_html` is the streaming version of `XLSX.utils.sheet_to_html`.